jtrussell/angular-selection-model/README.md

 the whole grunt thing isn't your cup of tea.

+## Getting Help

+Use the tag **angular-selection-model** on Stack Overflow.
+For quick things I can be reached on twitter @jusrussell.
+A plunk/jsbin/fiddle is worth a thousand words.

 ## Release history

 - 2014-10-29 v0.8.3 Don't double count label clicks